humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails5.md

 Another common task you will find yourself needing to do is create content that is **static** (not saved to the database).
-We'll use a `rails` generator to create a new controller and view for us, but skip creating a model (and database migration).
+We'll use a `rails` generator to create a new controller and view for us but skip creating a model (and database migration).

 {% highlight console %}